 [80.
 Deleted by No. 22 of 2005 s.
 7.]

-81. Enrolment of persons beyond their compulsory education period
+81. Enrolment of person after compulsory education period

 (1) A person whose compulsory education period has ended before the beginning of a year may only be enrolled at a government school for that year with the approval of the chief executive officer.